 By construction, the pairs $p\leftrightarrow p'$, $p'\leftrightarrow r'$ and $r'\leftrightarrow r$ are similar, and $p'$ and $r'$ are lax linkings.
 Thus we can appeal to the inductive hypothesis with the original sequence $h_1\ldots h_n$ with $p'r'$ substituted for $q$, which has strictly smaller size than the original (since $p'$ and $r'$ each have depth $d-1$, whereas $q$ has depth $d$). \end{itemize} \end{itemize} \end{itemize} \end{proof}

-\begin{lemma} Let $f$ be a lax linking, let $l$ be a negative $\tu$-labelled leaf whose $f$-edge targets a vertex $v$ with an argument-vertex $a$ (thus $v$ is either a $\tensor$ or a $\ast$).
+\begin{lemma} Let $f$ be a lax linking, let $l$ be a negative $\unit$-labelled leaf whose $f$-edge targets a vertex $v$ with an argument-vertex $a$ (thus $v$ is either $\tensor$ or $\ast$).
 Let $f'$ be the result of retargeting the edge from $l$ to point to $a$ instead of $v$ (\ie, the lax leaf function $f'$ is $f$ but with $f'(l)=a$ versus $f(l)=v$).
 Then $f'$ is a lax linking. \end{lemma} \begin{proof} If $v$ is a $\ast$-vertex, the result is immediate since switchings of $f$ correspond to switchings of $f'$.
 Thus assume $v$ is a $\tensor$-vertex.
 Without loss of generality, $a$ is the left argument of $v$.
 If $v$ is positive (hence retains both argument edges in every switching), then the result is immediate.
-So assume $v$ is negative.\footnote{Note for readers familiar with linear distributivity in linear logic: the remainder of this proof is simply the usual argument (in disguise) that applying linear distributivity preserves MLL proof net correctness.
+So assume $v$ is negative.\footnote{Note for readers familiar with linear distributivity in linear logic: the remainder of this proof is simply the usual argument (in disguise) that applying linear distributivity $\,A\tensor(B\,\footnoteparr\, C)\:\to\:(A\tensor B)\,\footnoteparr\, C\,$ preserves MLL proof net correctness.
 The correspondence is as follows.
 Let $S$ be the (sub)shape rooted at the negative $\tensor$-vertex $v$ in the proof in the main text; since $v$ is negative, think of it as a par.
 Thus we think of $S$ as $S_1\footnoteparr S_2$.
-Substitute $I\tensor S$ for $S$, and retarget the $f$-edge from $l$ to point to the new $\tu$; call this the lax linking $\widehat{f}$.
+Substitute $I\tensor S$ for $S$, and retarget the $f$-edge from $l$ to point to the new $\unit$; call this the lax linking $\widehat{f}$.
 Now apply linear distributivity (and ignore $\ast$-vertices, which are irrelevant for cycles in switchings), yielding a lax linking $\widehat{f}'$ on $(I\tensor S_1)\footnoteparr S_2$.
 This lax linking $\widehat{f}'$ corresponds to $f'$ just as $\widehat{f}$ corresponded to $f$; hence $f'$ is a well-defined lax linking.} Towards a contradiction, suppose $\sigma$ is a switching of $f'$ containing a cycle $C$.
 Let $e$ be the edge in $f$ from $l$ to $v$, let $e'$ be the edge in $f'$ from $l$ to $a$, let $e_1$ be the edge between $v$ and its left argument, and let $e_2$ be the edge between $v$ and its right argument.
-Assume $C$ traverses $e'$, otherwise $C$ is a cycle in the corresponding switching of $f$.
-Assume $\sigma$ contains $e_2$ rather than $e_1$, for otherwise $C$ immediately induces a cycle $C'$ in the corresponding switching of $f$: if $C$ traverses both $e'$ and $e_1$, following (in one orientation or the other) the path $\pi=la\ldots v$, form $C'$ by replacing $\pi$ by (the `shortcut') $e$; otherwise $C$ traverses $e'$ but not $e_1$, so replace $e'$ in $C$ by the path $t\ldots a$ which starts out along the argument edge $e_1$.